Virginia

 Out-of-state and federal convictions: According to the Office of the Secretary of the Commonwealth, people who were convicted in another state, and whose voting rights were restored in the jurisdiction where they were convicted (evidenced by voter registration card), may vote in Virginia.
 This applies also to persons convicted of federal offenses in another state.
 Persons convicted in other jurisdictions while residing in Virginia (including federal offenders), or who moved to Virginia before their rights were restored in the jurisdiction of conviction, may apply to the Governor for restoration under his constitutional pardon power.
 See Part II, infra.

 Constitutional amendment: In February 2021, a proposal to amend the state constitution was approved by the legislature that, if approved a second time by the next legislature and by a referendum, would have disenfranchised only people sentenced to a prison term, and would have restored their right to vote upon release from prison.
 After elections in the fall of 2021, the measure was reintroduced in 2022 but was rejected by a House subcommittee.
 The measure failed again in 2023, ending the amendment process.
+The General Assembly reportedly has plans to try again in 2025: See the House version continued from the 2024 session, and the Senate version reintroduced for the 2025 session.

 B. Firearms